Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

 A final word - there are a very few cars that require slightly different techniques, although most of the tips here will help a great deal with all cars.
 Maximizing your fuel economy in the hybrid Prius, for example, can take advantage of certain techniques that other cars don't offer, and the tiny diesel engines used primarily in Europe can be slightly different as well.
-For the vast majority of drivers in the states, though, use of these suggestions will increase your gas mileage to a considerable degree.
-How much depends on you - give them a try.
+For the vast majority of drivers in the states, though, the use of these suggestions will increase your gas mileage to a considerable degree.
+Give them a try!

 © 2012 Dan Harmon